-(B) Consists of live/work units as defined by Planning Code Section 102.13; or-
+(3) Consists of live/work units as defined by Planning Code Section 102.13; or

-(4) Housing projects which rRequires Planning Commission approval of replacement housing destroyed by earthquake, fire or natural disaster only where the destroyed housing included units restricted under the Residential Inclusionary Housing Program or the City's predecessor inclusionary housing policy, condominium conversion requirements, or other affordable housing program.

-(b) This ordinance shall apply to all housing projects that have not received a first site or building permit on or before the effective date of this ordinance with the following exceptions.
-Until these application dates take effect as described below, the provisions of the ordinance as it exists on July 18, 2006 shall govern.

-(1) The amendments to the off-site requirements in Section 315.5(c) and (d) relating to location and type of off-site housing, and Section 315.4(e) relating to when a developer shall declare whether it will choose an alternative to the on-site requirement shall apply only to projects that receive their Planning Commission or Department approval on or after the effective date of this legislation.

-(2)The amendments to the percentage-requirements of this ordinance that govern the number of affordable units a housing project is required to provide in Section 315.4(a) and 315.5(a) apply applies has two application dates depending on the type of project as follows: (a) For projects that are not in a Residential (R) district and require a conditional use permit solely for the purpose of building residential units or for projects that require a Zoning Map Amendment, the new percentage requirements shall apply to any project that receives Planning Commission or Department approvals after July 12, 2006; and (b) for all other projects, the new percentages apply only to housing projects that submit their first application, including an environmental evaluation application or any other Planning Department or Building Department application, on or after July 18, 2006.
-Notwithstanding the foregoing, the amendments to the percentage-requirements of this ordinance also apply to any project that has not received its final Planning Commission or Department approvals before July 18, 2006 for housing projects that receive a zoning map amendment or planning code text amendment related to their project approvals that (A) results in a net increase in the number of permissible residential units, or (B) results in a material increase in the net permissible residential square footage.
+- (4) Requires Planning Commission approval of replacement housing destroyed by earthquake, fire or natural disaster only where the destroyed housing included units restricted under the Residential Inclusionary Housing Program or the City's predecessor inclusionary housing policy, condominium conversion requirements, or other affordable housing program.(b) This Ordinance shall apply to all housing projects that have not received a first site or - (b) This Ordinance shall apply to all housing projects that have not received a first site or building permit on or before the effective date of this ordinance with the following exceptions.
+Until these application dates take effect as described below, the provisions of the Ordinance as it exists on July 18, 2006 shall govern. - (1) The amendments to the off-site requirements in Section 315.5(c) and (d) relating to location and type of off-site housing, and Section 315.4(e) relating to when a developer shall declare whether it will choose an alternative to the on-site requirement shall apply only to projects that receive their Planning Commission or Department approval on or after the effective date of this legislation. - (2) The amendments to the percentage-requirements of this Ordinance that govern the number of affordable units a housing project is required to provide in Section 315.4(a) and 315.5(a) apply only to housing projects that submit their first application, including an environmental evaluation application or any other Planning Department or Building Department application, on or after July 18, 2006.
+Notwithstanding the foregoing, the amendments to the percentage-requirements of this Ordinance also apply to any project that has not received its final Planning Commission or Department approvals before July 18, 2006 for housing projects that receive a Zoning Map amendment or Planning Code text amendment related to their project approvals that (A) results in a net increase in the number of permissible residential units, or (B) results in a material increase in the net permissible residential square footage.
 For purposes of subsection B above a material increase shall mean an increase of 5 percent or more, or an increase in 10,000 square feet or more, whichever is less.